Can a gynecologist tell if I'm a virgin?

 (In my ideal world, they'd tell your mother to grow up, be a decent parent and talk to you about sex and sexual activity -- and either trust what you tell her, or respect that you may not want to share the details of your sex life with her, which is your right -- rather than drag you to a doctor to be (mis)treated like Bush is treating the folks in Guantanamo Bay right now, but that may be expecting too much.)

 For sure, if you went to the gynecologist within a day or so after some kind of sex, they could have a good idea if you'd had some kind of sex or not.
-If you'd had vaginal intercourse with a male partner without using a condom and he ejaculated, there would be traces of ejaculate.
+If you'd had vaginal intercourse with a partner with a penis without using a condom and he ejaculated, there would be traces of ejaculate.
 As well, your vaginal tissue might look a little more red or pronounced, but that could be the case from masturbation as well.

 Needless to say, if they tested you for pregnancy and you were pregnant, they'd know you had sex or were sexually assaulted, and same goes for if you had a sexually transmitted infection.
 They can test for those things.